Interview: We Sit Down with Jess Blanch, Editor in Chief at Russh Magazine.

 It was always my dream to run a magazine.
 After school, university, I got into publishing and learnt the ropes.
 I have been so lucky; I have had some amazing teachers.
 You can’t do these things alone.
 It’s essential to find people who believe in you.
 And when that happens you just go like hell and hope to prove them right.

-Daniel: What is RUSSH for you?
+Daniel: What does RUSSH mean to you?

 Jess: It’s impossible to define, but when you see it, you know it.
 I think RUSSH speaks to us all in very individual ways.
 I’m always amazed when I meet incredibly different people who all tell me they see RUSSH as a true reflection of themselves.
 I look at them and see their differences and think, how can this be?
 But I guess that’s what is so special about it.